-A short ride from Huntington Beach and Los Angeles, Buena Park is well-known for its major attractions like Knott’s Berry Farm, theme parks and dinner shows, but the excellent and affordable range of food options may be its best-kept secret.
+A short ride from Huntington Beach and Los Angeles, the city of Buena Park is well-known for its major attractions like Knott’s Berry Farm, Knott’s Soak City and dinner shows, but the excellent and affordable range of food options may be its best-kept secret.

 Renowned as the birthplace of the boysenberry, Buena Park hosts Knott’s Boysenberry Festival annually.
 Since all boysenberries can be traced back to Knott’s, Buena Park celebrates this special fruit in several ways, including the Boysenberry Festival’s Craft Beer and Wine Tasting as well as the creation of over 75 uniquely delicious boysenberry-inspired foods and drinks.